 It’s also suitable for those with an engineering background and high school graduates with building mindsets.

-Itthipat Khechonsat is a current student at Future Skills Royal Oak branch, studying Health & Wellbeing Caregiving Level 3 course.
+Itthipat Khechonsat is a current student at Future Skills' Royal Oak branch, studying Health & Wellbeing (Caregiving) Level 2.

-Itthipat loves taking care of people, especially elderly people.
-It was while caring for his partner who was undergoing an operation in Auckland hospital, that Itthipat realised his real calling.
+Itthipat loves taking care of people, especially the elderly.
+It was while caring for his partner who was undergoing an operation at Auckland Hospital, that Itthipat realised his real calling.

-“I saw the nurses and support workers working round the clock, taking care of people.
+“I saw the nurses and support workers working around the clock, taking care of people.
 They were doing a great job and patients were happy.
-I, too, wanted to do something similar - care for fellow human beings and make them happy”, he says.
+I, too, wanted to do something similar - care for fellow human beings and make them happy,” he says.

 The experience at the hospital inspired him to change the course of his life.